Before we get started, we need to install and configure a few tools essential for learning Elm.

 TestElmFormat.elm file, you will notice that

-elm-format has nicely formatted the code inside that file as shown below.
+elm-format has nicely formatted the code as shown below.

 If you want to bypass the warning, run